iLollek/NRPFarMod/README.md

 ## Developer: Guidelines

 - I want NRPFarMod to be "minimally intrusive" by Design.
 This means: Your Changes should make minimal, if None at all, changes to the original Code.
-This basically means things like: do not patch any methods, do not access, change or modify anything you don't find absolutely necessary to do to achieve your feature/bugfix, keep your code minimal, etc.
+This basically means things like: do not patch any methods, do not access, change or modify anything you don't find absolutely necessary to do to achieve your feature/bugfix, keep your code small, etc.

 - Write clean Code.
 Your Code should be easily maintainable, extensible and readable.

--
+- Resources are not infinite.
+We are not a AAA-Studio.
+Do good memory Management.
+If your added Code introduces **unecessary** framedrops or performance loss in any way, your Pull Request will be denied.

+- Game first.
+We are the ones who are making Mods off of Jem's work, not the other way around.
+We have to wrap our heads around NIGHT-RUNNERS, not Jem around our Mods.

+## Developer: Issues, Pull Requests etc.: Name Conventions

+When you create a Issue or Pull Request (or anything that requires you to describe the Problem) there is usually a big naming convention and/or template for big repositories.
+I won't make one (for now), i hope that will work.
+Please describe your Issue or what your added code does in a Pull request extensively and into detail.
+Provide Screenshots if possible.

 # Credits
 [Farliam](https://github.com/Farliam93/) - Created the first Version of this Mod (1.0.0)